yehia67/documentation/compass/0.1/how-to-guides/set-up-a-private-tangle.md

 --------------------
 ### getBalances
 Call the [`getBalances`](root://node-software/0.1/iri/references/api-reference.md#getbalances) endpoint to get the total balance of your seed.
-If you've never used the IOTA client libraries before, we recommend completing [the getting started tutorial](root://getting-started/0.1/tutorials/send-a-zero-value-transaction-with-nodejs.md).

  ```js
  var request = require('request');